 Coverage also varies between buildings vs. structures

-In insurance lingo, a building is a structure that will be occupied, including houses and apartment buildings.
-But not all structures are buildings.
-A temporary structure like scaffolds will not be occupied and is not considered a building.
+In insurance lingo, a building is a structure that will be occupied, such as houses and apartment buildings.
+Not all structures are considered buildings.
+A temporary structure, like scaffolding, will not be occupied and is not considered a building.

 If your contract requires coverage for structures beside the building, you may not be covered if you need to file a claim.
 Talk to your insurance agent to understand the details of your builder’s risk policy and when coverage ends.

 Builder’s risk vs. contractor’s general liability insurance coverage

 Builder’s risk insurance is a temporary policy that covers your materials and the structure in progress during a construction project.
 It’s specifically tailored for those in the construction and building trades.